 302 That means that the expression “economic … loss” must be given its ordinary meaning.
 That is extremely wide.
 In tort it includes any financial loss not consequential upon loss of or damage to property in which the plaintiff has a proprietary or possessory interest or consequential upon personal injury to the plaintiff.
 It is difficult to conceive how any of the claims by Alstom could be for other than economic loss sustained by Alstom.

-Again, the construction given to the words “economic loss” is really rather wider than what is normally understood by that term, which is much closer to the definition of economic loss in article 2.5 of the contract itself.
+Again, the construction given to the words “economic loss” is wider than what is normally understood by that term, which is much closer to the definition of economic loss in article 2.5 of the contract itself.

 306 When speaking of the particular contract in question in that case Cole J said in Turner Corporation Ltd (Receiver & Manager Appointed) v Austotel Pty Ltd:

 There is, in my view, no room for a “wider common law right” in the proprietor to treat non-compliance with the contractual obligations by the builder as a separate basis for claiming damages being the cost of having a third party rectify or complete defective or omitted works.
 That is because the contract specifies and confers upon the proprietor its rights flowing from such breach; that is, the parties have, by contract, agreed upon the consequences to each of the proprietor and the builder, both as to rights and powers flowing from and consequences of, such breach.

 307 Without more, the combined effect of Articles 12 and 13 and the opening words of Article 3 would seem to make clear in this case that the parties have agreed to limit Alstom’s remedy for breach of the EC&I contract to the specific remedies contained in Article 12.